cossacklabs/product-docs/acra/security-controls/security-logging-and-events/_index.md

 ## Integration with SIEM/SOCs

-A list of events might be useless if noone analyses it.
+A list of events might be useless if they can't be analyzed effectively and efficiently.
 Fetch Acra's logs and events and direct them into your SIEM/SOC systems.

 Refer to [SIEM/SOC integration page](/acra/security-controls/security-logging-and-events/siem-soc-integration/) to read about SIEM/SOC integration and anomaly detection suggestions.